ginkgo-project/ginkgo/INSTALL.md

 When applicable (e.g. for `GTest` libraries), a `;` separated list can be given to the `TPL_<package>_{LIBRARIES|INCLUDE_DIRS}` variables.

+Note that for convenience, the options `GINKGO_INSTALL_RPATH[_.*]` can be used to make bind the Ginkgo shared libraries to the path of its dependencies.

 ### Installing Ginkgo